 What are neurological issues?

 Neurology is a specialized area of veterinary medicine concerned with the diagnosis and treatment of disorders of the central nervous system of pets.
-Neurological issues are conditions and diseases that block or negatively affect the ability of your pet's central nervous system to communicate properly various parts of your pet's body.
+Neurological issues are conditions and diseases that block or negatively affect the ability of your pet's central nervous system to communicate properly with various parts of your pet's body.

 Your pet's central nervous system includes their spinal cord and 3 sections within the brain: